Margaret Floy Washburn: The Animal Mind

+“The Animal Mind” was the first textbook published in America for use in college courses on comparative psychology.

 Motor theory

-Washburn's motor theory attempted to find common ground between the structuralist tradition of her mentor, Titchener, which focused exclusively on consciousness and the rising view of behaviorism, which dismissed consciousness in favor of visible actions.
+Washburn's motor theory attempted to find common ground between the structuralist tradition of her mentor, Titchener.
+This focused exclusively on consciousness and the rising view of behaviorism, which dismissed consciousness in favor of visible actions.
 Washburn's motor theory argued that all thought can be traced back to bodily movements.
 According to her theory, consciousness arises when a motion or a tendency towards movement is partially inhibited by a tendency towards another movement.
-In the presence of an object, the senses create an impression of it, including vision, sight, feel etc. This is accompanied by an incipient sense of movement, either towards or from the object.
+In the presence of an object, the senses create an impression of it, including vision, feeling, etc. This is accompanied by an incipient sense of movement, either towards or from the object.
 Different objects evoke different senses of motor readiness.
 When the object is not present, memory re-evokes those sensations.
-Learning consists of an association of movements into a set of regular series and combinations.
+Learning and ideas are organized in the same way, consisting of an association of movements into a set of regular series and combinations.
 When two movements become closely linked in quick succession, the sense of movement from the first primes the next, beginning a series.
-Ideas are organized the same way.
-Thinking becomes a derivative of movements of the hands, eyes, vocal cords, and trunk muscles (remember the thinker's pose).
+Thinking becomes a derivative of movements of the hands, eyes, vocal cords, and trunk muscles (the thinker's pose).
 In summary:

-"While consciousness exists and is not a form of movement, it has as its indispensable basis certain motor processes, and… the only sense in which we can explain conscious processes is by studying the laws governing these underlying motor phenomena".'
+"While consciousness exists and is not a form of movement, it has as its indispensable basis certain motor processes, and… the only sense in which we can explain conscious processes is by studying the laws governing these underlying motor phenomena".

-Washburn presented this theory in several of her major works, including her early papers and in chapters she contributed to several collections, including Feelings and Emotions: The Wittenberg Symposium and Psychologies of 1930.
+Washburn presented this theory in several of her major works, consisting of early papers and in chapters she contributed to several collections, including Feelings and Emotions: The Wittenberg Symposium and Psychologies of 1930.
 However, it was most clearly outlined in what she considered her greatest work, Movement and Mental Imagery: Outlines of a Motor Theory of the Complexer Mental Processes.